Retrocalcaneal (heel) bursitis – Non-Surgical treatments

 - Achilles tendinosis

-- So let’s add to this list and injury to the Achilles tendon.
+- So let’s add to this list an injury to the Achilles tendon.
 In some people, the Achilles injury became the center point of their treatment as they may have described to their doctor an onset of pain that can be traced to a new and sudden burst in activity (a new exercise program).
 In many cases this acute injury has occurred from chronic wear and tear – the tendon has finally torn sufficiently enough to be considered an acute injury.

-- Noticeable here will be a heel and Achilles tendon area that feels sore and tender to the touch with the soreness coming and going to varying degrees and makes clicking and popping sounds.
+- Noticeable here will be a heel and Achilles tendon area that feels sore and tender to the touch with the soreness coming and going to varying degrees and making clicking and popping sounds.

 - Plantar fasciopathy